-When the student is found to be eligible for special education, he/she is also eligible to receive related services which support the child and help him or her access and take advantage of the special education services.
+When the student is found to be eligible for special education, they can also receive related services to support the child and help them access and take advantage of the special education services.
 Two of these may include medical services and school health or school nurse services.
 What services each student needs is determined by the Individualized Education Program of which the parent or caregiver is a vital part.
 This means parents and educators work together to make an educational plan that provides supports, services, accommodations and modifications that are individualized for student.

 - IEP Support Diabetes.Org

 - Children with Diabetes: Safe at School Diabetes.Org

 - Managing Diabetes at School CDC